AdaBeat/purescript-went/README.md

-# Went: PureScript diagrams in GoJS
+# Went: GoJS diagrams in PureScript

 ## What is it?
-Went is a wrapper library over [`purescript-gojs`](link-to-purescript-gojs), a library containing bare bindings to [GoJS](link-to-gojs).
+Went is a wrapper library over [`purescript-gojs`](https://github.com/AdaBeat/purescript-gojs), a library containing bare bindings to [GoJS](https://gojs.net/latest/index.html).
 It supports defining diagrams declaratively with a monadic DSL that looks similar to GoJS' `make` functionality.

 ## Why is it?
 The motivation for Went is twofold: